Please note that the Basic Science Prerequisite Policy was recently reviewed and the 8-year expiry date has been removed

 - One course cannot fulfill more than one requirement.

-- Students with incomplete courses are ineligible and are invited to take or retake those courses and apply in a future year, unless they are eligible for an exemption from having to renew their expired courses.
+- Students missing one or more OPTION 1 science prerequisite courses ineligible and are invited to take those courses and apply in a future year.

 - Labs or practical work are required.
 Note that some universities include this within the course code and some have a separate course that must be taken.